 - Measuring cups and spoons

 - 1 ½ C textured vegetable protein (TVP)

 - 1 tsp smoked paprika (or regular paprika)

 - 1 C green peas (optional)

-- In a large pot add in all the ingredients except for the peas.
+- In a large pot add in all ingredients except for the peas.

-- Heat the pot over medium-high heat, stirring regularly, until the liquid comes to a slow boil.
-Place the lid on the pot and cook for about 20 minutes, stirring regularly.
-Just before the pasta is finished cooking, add in 1 C green peas, stir and allow them to cook for 2-3 minutes.
+- Cook over medium-high heat, stirring regularly, until the liquid comes to a slow boil.
+Place a lid on the pot and cook for about 20 minutes, stirring regularly.
+Just before the pasta is finished cooking, add in 1 C green peas, stir and allow to cook for 2-3 minutes.